Renk IPO aims for market cap of 1.8 bln euros

 ($1 = 0.9394 euros)

-(Reporting by Emma-Victoria Farr, Writing by Rachel More; Editing by Kim Coghill)
+(Reporting by Emma-Victoria Farr, Writing by Rachel More and Amir Orusov; Editing by Kim Coghill)

 ((emma-victoria.farr@thomsonreuters.com;))